 Mr. May has played trumpet for over 60 years.
 After high school he won a scholarship to play with the Valley Forge Military Academy Band in Wayne, PA.
 He then studied at Houghton College with Mr. Keith Clark, retired from the US Army Band, and bugler for JFK’s funeral.
 From 1968 through 1975 he played as a member of the US Marine Band and Drum and Bugle Corps in Washington, DC.
 He currently plays with the Northern Tier Symphony Orchestra.

-Week 1: Andy Giessman holds advanced degrees in theology and philosophy.
-He is a Doctor of Ministry Philosophy student at Talbot School of Theology, a graduate program of Biola University.
-Andy has 20 years of ministry experience and is a sought-after speaker for youth groups throughout the United States, delivering radical messages that challenge students to think through the claims of Jesus Christ.
-He teaches philosophy at Marywood University in Scranton, PA, and teaches theology and philosophy at the University of Scranton.
-Andy is currently the Executive Director of The Addison’s Walk Institute.
+Andy has more than 20 years of ministry experience and is a sought-after speaker for youth groups throughout the US, delivering radical messages that challenge students to think through the claims of Jesus Christ.
+He teaches philosophy at Marywood University and teaches theology and philosophy at The University of Scranton.
+He holds advanced degrees in theology and philosophy and is a Doctor of Ministry Philosophy student at Talbot School of Theology, a graduate program of Biola University.
+He is the current president of Addison’s Walk Institute.
+Andy will be the featured speaker each day during the first week.

-Week 2: James May is a former US Army chaplain who currently serves as the Regional Press Director for the Pennsylvania Department of Transportation.
-From 2009 to 2010 he served as the statewide Campaign Manager for the Sam Rohrer for Governor campaign and later as the Director of Conservative Outreach for Governor Tom Corbett.
+A 1988 graduate of The Baptist High School (now Summit Christian Academy), James May is a former U.S. Army chaplain who currently serves as the Regional Press Director for the Pennsylvania Department of Transportation.
+From 2009 to 2010, he served as the statewide Campaign Manager for the Sam Rohrer for Governor campaign and later as the Director of Conservative Outreach for former Pennsylvania Governor Tom Corbett.
 He holds a Master of Divinity from Baptist Bible Seminary and has done additional graduate work at Jerusalem University College, Israel.
-He has served as in Instructor at Victoria Baptist Bible College, Melbourne, Australia and Clarks Summit University.
+He has served as in Instructor at Victoria Baptist Bible College, Melbourne, Australia, and at Clarks Summit University.
 For the past six years, James and his wife Jill have worked extensively with local high school students, leading two groups of students to attend the Disney Leadership Program in Florida and mission trips to Ecuador and Honduras.
+A former youth pastor and gifted communicator, James has a passion for providing teenagers with the foundational tools necessary to equip them for a lifetime of service to God after they graduate high school.